andrewsingh/andrewsingh.github.io/content/posts/text-not-tracks.md

 After both medium and high search context passes, only 26 / 6189 songs in our initial library remained unfamiliar, a 99.6% success rate.
 Note that our initial library is primarily composed of English pop music, so the success rate is likely higher than for more varied or multilingual libraries.

 ### Descriptor lists instead of prose
-A key design decision was to have the content of each aspect be lists of descriptors (descriptive words or short phrases), rather than written prose:
+A key design decision was to have the content of each aspect be lists of descriptors (descriptive words or short phrases), rather than written prose.
+See the example below, for the song *Rolling in the Deep* by Adele:

-Track: Rolling in the Deep - Adele
 Mood & atmosphere (Prose):
 ```
 "The overall atmosphere is intense, cathartic, and empowering, saturated with feelings of heartbreak, anger, and defiance.
 There is a palpable sense of emotional release as Adele transforms her pain into strength, inviting listeners to share in both her sorrow and her resolve.
 The song's energy is simultaneously uplifting and heavy, with an undercurrent of melancholy that gives way to triumphant self-assertion.
 It inspires a sense of solidarity with anyone who has experienced betrayal, offering a cathartic outlet for strong emotions."